 North America.
 We are one of the leading manufacturers of commercial refrigeration products in North America.
 Our refrigeration products include chillers, condensing units, unit coolers, fluid coolers, air cooled condensers and air handlers.
 Our refrigeration products are sold for cold storage applications to preserve food and other perishables.
 These products are used by supermarkets, convenience stores, restaurants, warehouses and distribution centers.
-As part of our sale of commercial refrigeration products, we routinely provide application engineering for consulting engineers, contractors and others.
-Some of our larger commercial refrigeration projects have included the sale of custom designed systems for the Georgia Dome, Camden Yards, Ohio University, the Boston Museum of Fine Arts and Ericsson Stadium.
+As part of our sale of commercial refrigeration products, we routinely provide application engineering for consulting engineers, contractors and other sale of custom designed systems for the Georgia Dome, Camden Yards, Ohio University, the Boston Museum of Fine Arts and Ericsson Stadium.